oracle/truffleruby/doc/user/installing-llvm.md

 # Installing LLVM

-TruffleRuby needs LLVM to run and build C extensions - version 3.8, 3.9 or 4.0.
+TruffleRuby needs LLVM to run and build C extensions.
+The versions that are tested for each platform and how to install them are documented below.
+You may have success with later versions, but we don't actively test these.

-LLVM 5.0 should also work but is not actively tested.

 ## Oracle Linux

+The tested version of LLVM for Oracle Linux is 4.0.1.

 Oracle Linux does not include recent-enough LLVM packages, so you will have to [build LLVM from scratch](https://llvm.org/docs/CMake.html).
 You'll need to